 GEAR = Current Gear

 Displays which gear the transmission is currently in.
-This only shows what gear the TCU has selected and may not accurately reflect custom bypass shifters.
+An “L” will be shown when the Torque Converter is Locked.
+This reading only shows what gear the TCU has selected and may not accurately reflect custom bypass shifters.

 PRND = Shifter Selection